telegram-prime/Telegram-Gods/README.md

 ## Here is the short list of Telegram-Gods's capabilities:

+- Account Management:
+   * Multi-threaded auto-registration with account branding: setting photos, status, names, 2fa and 20 more functions.
+Cheat accounts in channels/groups/refs in bot.
 - Auto-registration of accounts (multi-threaded).
    *  (Register accounts using more than 12 SMS services in multiple streams)
-- Check mobile phone numbers if has the Telegram.
+- Check mobile phone numbers if has the Telegram:
    *  With the help of a checker, you can check mobile phone numbers for their presence in the telegram, thereby further increasing your base.
-- Inviter by Id.
+- Inviter by Id:
    *  Collect an audience from any Telegram groups.
 Filter databases and get exclusively live target audience.
-- Mass Sending messages (PM and Groups).
+- Mass Sending messages (PM and Groups):
    *  You can do bulk mailings of your advertising messages in PMs to a previously collected audience, you can also send messages to chats.
-- Answering machine.
+- Answering machine:
    *  With the autoresponder running, your bots will answer incoming messages around the clock.
-- Parsing/Gathering only active audience.
+- Parsing/Gathering only active audience:
    *  Collect a live audience from any Telegram groups using the function of collecting chat users.
 - Parsing/Gathering audience within given GEO location.
    *  Allows to gather Telegram users by scanning GEO location of any object (i.e. supermarket)
-- Invite referrals to bots.
+- Invite referrals to bots:
    *  Invite your accounts via the referral link to bots.
-- Group Inviter.
+- Group Inviter:
    *  Add the collected target audience to your telegram groups (chats), filtering it by activity.
 - Cheat polls, post reactions and votes.
    *  Participate in anonymous polls and put different reactions on posts in the channel.
-- Posts cloner.
+- Posts cloner:
    *  Allows you to clone anyone's channel's posts.
-- Groups and channels cloner.
+- Groups and channels cloner:
    *  With additional module you can clone anyone's channel either exact or changing keywords to be unique.
-- Software is auto-updated.
+- Software is auto-updated:
    *  Our team is constantly monitoring the market and Telegram source code updates and implementing new features to our software.
-- Multilingual support team.
+- Multilingual support team:
    *  We have multilingual support team who is ready to answer all your questions and help you 24/7.

 ##